What are SSL and TLS?

 - Encrypt and verify the integrity of traffic between the browser and the server.

 The SSL protocol is both outdated and insecure, and has since been replaced by TLS.
-However, the term "SSL" continues to be used colloquially to refer to the general mechanism for protecting transmitted data.
+However, the term "SSL" continues to be colloquially used, referring to a general mechanism for protecting transmitted data.

 What is HTTPS?